 Anna studied law at University College London (PhD), University of Chicago (LLM), University of Athens (LLB) and Humboldt University Berlin (Erasmus).
 She was a Visiting Research Fellow at Harvard Law School for a year and a half of her doctoral studies (2015-2016) and a Max Weber Fellow at the European University Institute in Florence following the completion of her doctorate (2018-2019).
 She has held various scholarships and fellowships throughout her academic career.
 Among others, her doctoral research was supported by a UCL Faculty of Laws Scholarship for Graduate Research and by the Greek State Scholarships Foundation (IKY).
 Her research visit at Harvard was funded by the UCL Faculty of Laws, PhD Research Impact & Innovation Fund.

-Anna has been employed as an independent expert to undertake research for a DG COMP external report (“Support study for impact assessment concerning the review of Merger Regulation regarding minority shareholdings”) as well as to provide Training for National Judges in EU Competition Law by the Academy of European Law (ERA) on behalf of the European Commission.
+She has been engaged as an external academic expert by the Hellenic Competition Commission (in a market investigation case in the construction sector touching upon issues of common ownership) and has contributed to a DG COMP external scientific report (“Support study for impact assessment concerning the review of Merger Regulation regarding minority shareholdings”) undertaken for the European Commission.
+She has been invited to provide Training for National Judges in EU Competition Law by the Academy of European Law (ERA) on behalf of the European Commission.

 Recent research outputs